fisik-yum/capl/README.md

 ## Current State

-This program plays Bad Apple @ 73x54 at around 78.5% (4:20 vs 3:40).
-More optimization is needed.
+This program plays Bad Apple @ 29.15 FPS, versus 30 FPS source mp4, which is faster than the code in the master branch.
+The goal is to get this to work at near full speed.

 ## Building and Testing